breadoven/inav/docs/Settings.md

 ### nav_auto_speed

 Speed in fully autonomous modes (RTH, WP) [cm/s].
-Used for WP mode when no specific WP velocity set.
+Used for WP mode when no specific WP speed set.
 [Multirotor only]

 | Default | Min | Max |
 | --- | --- | --- |